 Next, apply the seasoning rub.
 A blend of brown sugar, seasoning or kosher salt, black pepper, garlic powder, and cumin is a good bet.
 If there’s a store-bought blend that you prefer, you can use that one.
 Otherwise, it’s easy enough to make a homemade batch, provided you have the right ingredients in the spice cupboard.

 If you’ve used the refrigerator method to thaw the pork, you can season it up to a day in advance.
 Some pitmasters believe that this makes the meat more flavorful, because it gives the spices a chance to permeate the surface.
-While we don’t think this it’s necessary, it does save time when you’re ready to start cooking.
+While we don’t think this is necessary, it does save time when you’re ready to start cooking.

 As soon as the pork is done, remove it from the heat and wrap it in foil.
 Allow it to rest for at least 50-60 minutes at room temperature before unwrapping and shredding the meat.